Squeeze casting: History

 Although several people have been credited with the creation of squeeze casting, the idea of squeeze casting (SC) was first patented in 1819 by Hollinggrak (27) and further developed by Chernov in 1878.
 Together, the team of scientists devised a new way to combine extremely high temperatures and 1.035 bar (15.000 psi) of pressure to reshape molten metal.
 Along the way, there were many drawbacks to this creation.
 Some problems they encountered included combining the exact temperature with the correct pressure in order to form the strongest metal.
 However, even with so many challenges, it was officially patented in 1994.

 One of the greatest drawbacks that inventors of squeeze casting have encountered is the configuration of re-entrant cavities and internal passages that use the core.
 One of the possible solutions brought up was creating a core from conventional sand coring.
 Although this method seemed like a valid solution, the high temperatures from molten metal easily penetrated the core made from sand.
 Along the way, other inventors have also come up with different methods such as using traditional salt cores, but like sand coring, they are equally, if not more susceptible to stress and cracking.

-Working on complex processes like squeeze casting, it is easy to focus on one aspect and struggle with another part while working with this metal.
-For example, it is easy to focus on only weight reduction and then realize the cost has increased substantially.
-Other times, costs to produce squeeze casts may drop all while having the strength of this metal drop proportionally too.
-But through these surmountable challenges many inventors have refined the process even more to devise the process we call squeeze casting.
+When working with complex processes such as squeeze casting, balancing multiple performance and production factors can be challenging.
+For example, efforts to reduce component weight may lead to significant increases in manufacturing costs.
+In other cases, reducing squeeze cast production costs can result in castings with proportionally reduced mechanical strength.
+Despite these challenges, ongoing research and development have led engineers and manufacturers to refine and improve the process over time, resulting in the modern squeeze casting process used today.